Cicadas

 Management

 Deploying netting over young susceptible plants can help prevent oviposition injuries.
 Several natural enemies of cicadas occur in Colorado.
-The cicada killer wasps (Sphecius spp.) inhabit southeastern and southwestern parts of the state.
-These wasps paralyze adult cicadas and transport them back to nest cells to provide food for their young.
-One species of beetle, Sandalus niger (family: Rhipiceridae), is a parasite of cicada nymphs.
-Vertebrate predators such as birds and small mammals will also feed on cicadas.
+Predators include spiders, birds, and small mammals, while the cicada killer wasps, Sphecius spp.
+(Hymenoptera: Crabronidae) are parasitoids that inhabit southeastern and southwestern parts of the state.
+These wasps paralyze adult cicadas and transport them back to their ground nest cells to provide food for their young.
+One species of beetle, Sandalus niger (Coleoptera: Rhipiceridae), is a parasite of cicada nymphs and is found in Prowers County in southeastern Colorado.

 References